Between Pauline Creek and Meadowland Creek

 Robert W. Jones was a location engineer for the Grand Trunk Pacific Railway who made a survey on the Alberta side of the boundary around 1906.

-“On a pass a few miles west of there,” wrote Donald Phillips of his explorations in 1912, “I found what I took to be one of W. R. Jones’s camping places when he was exploring that country a pass for the G.T.P.
-Ry., and later on we called that litle pass, between the middle fork and the west branch of the Jackpine, Jones Pass.”
-The proper name is R. W. Jones, who was a location engineer for the GTP
+“On a pass a few miles west of there [Bess Pass], I found what I took to be one of W. R. Jones’s camping places when he was exploring that country a pass for the G.T.P.
+Ry., and later on we called that little pass, between the middle fork and the west branch of the Jackpine, Jones Pass.”

-- Phillips, Donald.
-“Winter conditions north and west of Mt Robson.”
-Canadian Alpine Journal 6 (1914).
+- Phillips, Donald “Curly” [1884–1938].
+“Winter conditions north and west of Mt.
+Robson.”
+Canadian Alpine Journal, Vol. 6 (1914–1915):128-135